mikkotenni/bonk/README.md

 Even if the term bonk does have multiple meanings, this refers to bonk as a imaginary apparatus that is seamingly appropriate but really does nothing.

-Bonk application allows you to upkeep your own bonk collection.
+Bonk application allows you to upkeep your own bonk gadget collection.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).